intel/vscode-oneapi-analysis-configurator/README.md

-# Launcher for Intel oneAPI Analyzers
+# Launch & Intellisense Configurator for Intel oneAPI Toolkits

 This is an extension for seamless integration with Intel® analysis tools including the Intel® VTune™ Profiler and Intel® Advisor.